dcavanau/build-an-integration-application-using-ibm-cloud-pak-for-integration/README.md

 ### 3.3 Clone git repository

+We will clone git repository that

-Clone the git repository containing files required to execute some of the steps in this exercise.
+Clone the git repository containing files required to execute some of the steps in this tutorial.

 Run the following command on a terminal to clone the git repository.